Trying to choose between Hostinger vs GoDaddy to host your website?

 ---|---|---|

-Price from /mo. | $1.99 | $2.99 |
+Price from /mo. | ||

-Storage | Unlimited | 100GB for lowest plan.
-Unlimited after that. |
+Bandwidth | Unlimited | Unlimited |

-Free Domain | Not for lowest plan.
-Above that, yes. | Yes, for all plans. |
+Yes, for all plans. | Yes, for all plans. | |

-Free SSL Certificate | Yes, for all plans. | Not until you reach the Ultimate plan. |
+Free SSL Certificate | Yes, for all plans. | |

-24/7 Support | Yes | Yes |
+24/7 Support | Chat | Chat and phone |

-Extra Features | Caching, Cloudflare support, WordPress acceleration, subdomains, FTP, SSH, backups, WordPress integration. | Free Office 365 email, DNS, unlimited SSLs in some plans, SSH, subdomains, one-click installs, potential backups, WordPress integration. |
+Extra Features | Caching, Cloudflare support, WordPress acceleration, subdomains, FTP, SSH, backups, WordPress integration. | Free Office 365 email for one year, one-click installs, cPanel, daily backups, WordPress integration. |

-βοΈ Hostinger vs GoDaddy features
+⚙️ Hostinger vs GoDaddy features

 Hostinger and GoDaddy each have their own little bonuses to consider based on the type of website you plan on making.